Skip to content

 What is the Occupied Palestinian Territory?

 The Occupied Palestinian Territory or OPT is an internationally accepted description, used by the United Nations.
 It refers to the Gaza Strip and the West Bank (including East Jerusalem).
-Together with the reference to Israel in our appeal, it covers all the areas affected by the current crisis.

 What is the Gaza Strip?

-Stay informed: Israel-Gaza conflict
+Stay informed: Israel, Gaza and West Bank conflict

 Israel-OPT map highlighted Occupied Territory Gaza focused 1084x610px AW (002)

-What is happening in Israel and the Occupied Palestinian Territory?
+What is happening in Lebanon and Israel?

 Split to show both Palestinian Red Crescent responding in Gaza and Magen David Adom responding in Israel.